vincentdephily/threadgroup/README.md

 # ThreadGroup

 This crate handles a group of threads (whose closures have the same return type) as one unit, letting you `join()` or `join_timeout()` on the first thread of the group that is ready.
+Internally, it uses a channel to notify about finished threads.

 This is useful when you want to check whether any one of your threads has panicked or returned early, for error-handling or for progress report.
-This isn't possible with Rust's `std::thread::JoinHanlde.join()` because it is a blocking call, so thread 2 might panic or finish while you're waiting indefinitely on thread 1.
+This isn't possible with `std::thread::JoinHanlde.join()` because it is a blocking call, so thread 2 might panic or finish while you're waiting indefinitely on thread 1.